Fashion Design Council of India: Fashion events

 In 2006, Montana World of Wearable Art (TM), (WOW), and FDCI collaborated to encourage Indian participation in the latter's fashion show in New Zealand.
 The Council also collaborated with Vogue to launch the Vogue Fashion Fund in India to promote emerging designers.
 Through this project, the winner (decided by the selected jury panel) is awarded a grand cash prize and a chance to be featured in the India issue of the magazine.
 Apart from this, the winning talent also gets an opportunity to commercialize his/her brand with a leading retailer, and gain access to fashion platforms like India Fashion Week and a one-year business mentorship with an industry professional.

-In 2013, FDCI collaborated with the Delhi-based Cotton Council International (CCI) to start a reality show Let's Design to promote the use of cotton in the fashion arena.
+In 2013, FDCI collaborated with the Delhi-based Cotton Council International (CCI) to launch a reality show, Let's Design, to promote the use of cotton in the fashion industry.
 The winner was awarded a direct entry to India Fashion Week Spring Summer edition at the young talent pool to showcase the collection along with prize money of ten lakhs INR.
-The Amazon India Fashion Week (AIFW) 2018, organized by the Fashion Design Council of India (FDCI), showcased the latest trends from top Indian designers.
-The event highlighted sustainable fashion, inclusivity, and innovation.
-Designers like Tarun Tahiliani, Anamika Khanna, Ritu Kumar, and Rohit Bal presented their collections, blending traditional Indian craftsmanship with modern styles.
-A notable collaboration was Nida Mahmood x Deivee by Milind Soman, which featured quirky designs in eco-friendly activewear.
-Celebrity showstoppers added glamour, and the event provided a platform for emerging designers.
-AIFW 2018 celebrated creativity and style, reflecting the diverse and vibrant Indian fashion scene.